 Those in the program are "lifetime students," for whom the learning process does not end with the granting of the degree.
 The doctoral program requires the development of a sense of scientific curiosity.
 These traits along with intensive study of the theory and empirical analysis of Finance form the essence of the PhD program.

 The admissions procedures require that each student submit credentials to the Graduate School.
-When the credentials file is complete, the student’s records are forwarded to the college and department for consideration.
 The critical decision regarding admission is made by a departmental committee.
 Please note that the departmental committee will not consider students whose file with the Graduate School is incomplete.

 The PhD Advisor for the program will not “pre-screen” an applicant’s credentials to estimate the likelihood of admission into the program should the applicant decide to formally apply.
 See the “Admission Standards” section below.
 Students are admitted to the program each semester.
 Although it is possible to apply for admission beginning in the spring term, most students begin in the fall, and the program of study is designed around a student entering for this term.
 Generally a student must have his/her admission file complete by February 15 for admission the following fall.
 Some students may be admitted after this date; however, most assistantship awards are made shortly after February 15.